TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    Send data to the socket.
 The socket must be connected to a remote socket.
 The optional *flags* argument has the same meaning as for :meth:`recv` above.
-   Unlike :meth:`send`, this method continues to send data from *bytes* until either all data has been sent or an error occurs.  ``None`` is returned on success.
+   Unlike :meth:`send`, this method continues to send data kutoka *bytes* until either all data has been sent or an error occurs.  ``None`` is returned on success.
 On error, an exception is raised, and there is no way to determine how much data, if any, was successfully sent.